Tag Archive Featured

 Practise your Performance: Interview Questions

 Imagine giving a pitch to a business or a presentation to a class without preparing any material.
 Most of us would find ourselves struggling for ideas and find it difficult to give a structured presentation in a coherent and focused manner.
 The same principle applies to job interviews.
-Being prepared and knowing how you will answer a question is vitally important.
+Being prepared and knowing how you will answer interview questions are vitally important.

 One of the best things you can do before an interview is to practise answering interview questions out loud.
 While it may seem strange at first, it will help you formulate your answers and think of examples.
 It will also help you feel more confident and relaxed going into your interview.
 While it is impossible to predict exactly what you will be asked, most interviewers commonly ask at least some of the following questions.